kkr-genweb/benchmarking/tokenbench/README.md

 The explicit goal of TokenBench to "standardize the evaluation of video tokenizers" and its broad domain coverage indicates a growing maturity and recognition of video tokenization as a foundational, yet previously fragmented, area within AI.
 The necessity for standardization suggests that inconsistent evaluation methods or metrics currently impede progress in video understanding and generative AI.
 By providing a common framework, TokenBench aims to accelerate research and development in video-centric AI.

+## X.X Relationship between TokenBench and BDD100k
+TokenBench (NVIDIA Research, 2025) is a meta-benchmark that evaluates how well video-tokenizer models compress and reconstruct long, high-resolution clips.
+To avoid hosting new data, NVIDIA samples existing public datasets for each domain it cares about.
+For the driving domain, TokenBench’s creators explicitly pick a subset of raw videos from BDD100K (along with EgoExo-4D, BridgeData V2 and Panda-70M for other domains).  ￼
+- BDD100K (UC Berkeley, 2018) is a 100 k-video dash-cam corpus created to study perception tasks for autonomous driving.
+BDD100K is one of the source datasets that feed TokenBench; the “driving” slice of TokenBench is literally drawn from BDD100K videos.
+TokenBench does not alter BDD100K’s labels or tasks—it simply uses the unedited footage as ground-truth pixels when computing reconstruction metrics (PSNR, SSIM, LPIPS, rFVD) for video tokenizers.